ebi-gene-expression-group/tertiary_workflows_docs/docs/running_galaxy_sc_locally.rst

 Running Galaxy SC Tertiary locally
 ##################################

+Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.

+Within this project, we have created a Galaxy flavour (a Galaxy setup with defined tools and workflows) for the tertiary analysis of single cell RNA-Seq data.

-This guide shows you how to run the Galaxy Single Cell Tertiary analysis setup on your own machine.
+This guide shows you how to run the Galaxy Single Cell Tertiary analysis setup on your own machine using Minikube.
 The setup relies on the Kubernetes container orchestrator.

 ************
 Requirements